Inedo/inedo-docs/BuildMaster/integrations/github/ci.md

 show-headings-in-nav: true
 ---

-In addition to its use as a hosting platform primarily for open-source projects, it can also be used for continuous integration.
+In addition to its use as a hosting platform primarily for open-source projects, GitHub can also be used for continuous integration (or CI).
 In this page, you'll find detailed instructions on making the most of BuildMaster's integration point with GitHub for CI.

 ## Configuring GitHub Webhook Monitors {#webhooks data-title="Configuring Webhooks"}